hermanyu/the-onion-classifier/README.md

 <br>

 The detection of fake news is interesting for many reasons.
-From a technical data science and machine learning perspective, the challenge lies in how to encode text data into usable numeric values (on which we can train models). *Natural Language Processing* or *NLP* is the theory of how to perform such encodings and this project constitutes a good exploration into the techniques and ideas of NLP.
-Central to the question of text-to-numeric encoding is how to preserve information carried by text datum such as grammer, context, and sentiment.
+From a technical data science and machine learning perspective, the challenge lies in how to encode text data into usable numeric values (on which we can train models). *Natural Language Processing* or *NLP* is the theory of how to perform such encodings and this project constitutes an elementary exploration into the techniques and ideas of NLP.
+Central to the question of text-to-numeric encoding is how to preserve information carried by text data such as grammer, context, and sentiment.

 From a business perspective, fake news detection can identify misleading or blatantly false marketing campaigns designed to negatively sway public opinion.
 This is important when it comes to issues such as brand association, brand integrity, product reputation, and most importantly public relations.

 For the purposes of this project we scraped text data from <a href='https://www.reddit.com/'> reddit </a>, which is an internet forum-style website where users post and comment on content of various topics.
 Reddit is segmented into sub-forums called "subreddits" with each subreddit specific to a singular topic.
 We will be scraping data from the subreddits <a href='https://www.reddit.com/r/news/'> r/news </a> and <a href='https://www.reddit.com/r/TheOnion/'>r/TheOnion </a>.
 The Onion is a satirical news website which publishes fake news articles for the purposes of humor and social commentary.
-We decided on The Onion as our standard for fake news since it is the most objective such benchmark (i.e. there is not much ambiguity in whether The Onion is considered real or fake news).
+The Onion constitutes a good standard for fake news since it is the most objective such standard (i.e. there is not much ambiguity in whether The Onion is considered real or fake news).

 <br>